navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 ## What this is (and isn't)

 This is still a small-scale version of the real thing.
-In the Llama demo eval, a single mean-difference direction at one layer flips only 9 of the 14 baseline refusals before it starts looping; stacking the subtraction across three layers (the demo's multi-layer mode) gets that to **13/14 with zero loops**, which is roughly the ceiling for a method this crude on a 1B model.
+In the Llama demo eval, a single mean-difference direction at one layer flips only 9 of the 14 baseline refusals before it starts looping; stacking the subtraction across three layers (the demo's multi-layer mode) gets that to 13/14 with zero loops, which is roughly the ceiling for a method this crude on a 1B model.
 Production abliteration tools like [p-e-w/heretic](https://github.com/p-e-w/heretic) and [elder-plinius/OBLITERATUS](https://github.com/elder-plinius/OBLITERATUS) push further still: per-head projections, multiple directions, and quality gating.

 One caveat: this is about the model's own internal refusal behaviour.
 Deployed provider APIs can also have moderation classifiers and output filters wrapped around the model, so a refusal you see through an API is not always caused by a latent refusal direction alone.